-In this episode of the Magnetic Memory Method Podcast, I mention the Peg System as an alternative to the Method of Loci and the Memory Palace method.
+The Peg System is an alternative to the Method of Loci and the Memory Palace technique.

-So here’s a brief rundown of what a Peg System is and when you might want to use one.
+Just so we’re on the same page, here’s a brief rundown of what a Peg System is and when you might want to use one:

 Following my examples or the examples of any mnemonist is not the best way to learn memory techniques.
 As you read, treat these examples and demonstrations only.
 Immediately create your own images in your mind.

 Only in this way will you be accomplishing two things: